OSSIA/PluginsJamomaUnity/README.md

 PluginsJamomaUnity
 ==================

-You can download, on this page, necessary elements to create and use the plugins Jamoma-Unity in video games built by Unity3D.
+You can download, on this page, necessary elements to create and use the plugins Jamoma-Unity in video games built by Unity.

 There are two dossiers: